sondalgmaster/Installing-and-setting-up-nginx-with-Nodejs-and-MySQL/README.md

 # Installing-and-setting-up-nginx-with-Nodejs-and-MySQL

 Installing and setting up Nginx with Node.js and MySQL involves several steps.
-Here's a comprehensive guide to get you started
+Here's a comprehensive guide to get you started.

 ## Prerequisites

 Ensure you have a Debian-based system with `sudo` privileges.
-In my case ubuntu 24.04
+In my case, Ubuntu 24.04.

 ## Step 1: Update and Upgrade Your System

 ```bash
 sudo apt update
 sudo apt upgrade -y